 s.37 (4) If the disposition of any property under subsection (2) took place less than three years before the application, or where the other spouse proposes to dispose of property and the court is satisfied that the disposition,

 (a) would defeat, or

 the applicant’s claim, the court will presume (unless proved otherwise) that the intention was to defeat the claim.

 s.38 (1) The Circuit Family Court, as well as the High Court, may hear proceedings under this Act.

-s.38 (2) Circuit Family Court proceedings relating to land with a rateable value of more than £200 (€254, now market value of €3 million) must be transferred to the High Court on the application of anyone with an interest in the proceedings, but any order made by the Circuit Court before the transfer shall be valid unless the High Court decides otherwise.
+s.38 (2) Circuit Family Court proceedings relating to land with a rateable value of more than £200 (€254, now market value of €3 million) must be transferred to the High Court on the application of anyone with an interest in the proceedings, but any order made by the Circuit Court before the transfer will be valid unless the High Court decides otherwise.
 (See s.38(4))

-s.38 (3) A Circuit Court judge may hear proceedings under this Act if any of the parties normally lives or works in the circuit area.
+s.38 (3) A Circuit Court judge may hear proceedings under this Act if any of the parties normally lives or works in the Circuit area.

 s.38 (4) If land has not been given a separate rateable valuation, the Circuit Court may decide its valuation.

 s.38 (5) The Circuit Court shall hear proceedings under this Act in a different place (or different times or days) from other proceedings.
 Wigs and gowns will not be worn by judges or lawyers.
 The proceedings will be in camera and as informal as possible, consistent with the administration of justice.

 s.38 (6) In proceedings under sections 13, 14, 15 (1)(a), 16, 17, 18 or 22,